webbkyr/SymbasGallery/README.md

-# puppy-gallery
+# Symba's Photogallery

-> A Vue.js project
+> A Vue.js project; front-end only photogallery of Symba that is made up puppy and adult photos; filter photos based on those categories.

 ## Build Setup